Peptide Fox

 What does MOTS-c do in this protocol?

-MOTS-c is dosed 2-3 times per week because it activates the AMPK-PGC1α transcription pathway for approximately 72 hours per dose.
-The protocol cycles it 6-8 weeks on, 2-4 weeks off, while other compounds continue.
+MOTS-c is dosed 2-3 times per week because the downstream adaptation signal lasts roughly 72 hours.
+The protocol cycles it 4-6 weeks on, 2-4 weeks off, while other compounds continue.

 Why isn't oral L-Carnitine part of this stack?